-These gains have minimized one of the fundamental barriers to accessing care, and one of the tests facing these health care coverage expansion programs will be in accommodating the increased demand for health care services in the safety-net system, the default system which cares for the uninsured and medically vulnerable.
-However, several years after the ACA's initial implementation, research indicated that the health law was likely to have a relatively modest impact on demand for services, and existing provider supply should be sufficient to meet any increase in demand.31 A study assessing effects of the ACA five years after its passage supported this and found a high degree of consumer satisfaction with access to services, with about 75% of individuals seeking appointments with new primary care physicians being able to secure one within four weeks.32 literature as important factors to consider in a health care access monitoring system, since each in some way relates to specific demands for services.33
+These gains have minimized one of the fundamental barriers to accessing care, and one of the tests facing these health care coverage expansion programs will be in accommodating the increased demand for health care services in the Medi-Cal program.
+However, several years after the ACA's initial implementation, research indicated that the health law was likely to have a relatively modest impact on demand for services, and existing provider supply should be sufficient to meet any increase in demand.
+A study assessing effects of the ACA five years after its passage supported this and found a high degree of consumer satisfaction with access to services, with about 75% of individuals seeking appointments with new primary care physicians being able to secure one within four weeks.